fau-masters-collected-works-cgarbin/model-card-template/README.md

 of Microsoft and IBM in the [Gender Shades paper](http://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf) and accompanying [MIT Media Lab's website](http://gendershades.org/).

-## Why use a markdown file for the datasheet?
+## Why use a markdown file for the model card?

 The short explanation: using a markdown file allows us to easily compare (diff) one version of the model card with another version.